-Director Board Meetings Remuneratio n Committee Audit & Risk Committee
+Dimenton Board Meetings Remuneratio n Committee Audit & Risk Committee

 Director Held Attended Held Attended Held Attended

-Michael Ramsden 10 10 2 2 4 4
+Michael Ramsden 12 12 0 0 4 4

-Benjamin Bell 10 10 0 0 0 0
+Benjamin Bell 9 9 0 0 0 0

-Michael Elias 10 10 2 2 0 0
+Lee Guthrie 12 12 0 0 4 3

-Dominic Marinelli 10 10 2 2 4 4
+Michael Elias 12 12 0 0 0 0

-Lee Guthrie 10 10 0 0 4 4
+Dominic Marinelli 12 12 0 0 4 4

-The Remuneration Committee is responsible for making recommendations to the Board on remuneration policies and packages applicable to Board members and senior executives of the Company.
+The Remuneration Committee is responsible for making recommendations to the Board on remuneration policies and packages applicable to the Board members and senior executives of the Company.
 The broad remuneration policy is to ensure the remuneration package properly reflects the person's duties and responsibilities and level of performance and that remuneration is competitive in attracting, retaining and motivating people of the highest quality.